-According to the study findings reflected in table 4, 186 of the respondents were students making a percentage of 94.0% out of the total population interviewed, 2 which is 1.0% were head teachers, while 8 (4%) were diploma holders and finally graduate teachers were 2 (1.0%) implying that the sample of respondents was dominated by students and people with diploma qualification.
+According to the study findings reflected in table 4, 180 of the respondents were primary school pupils making a percentage of 90.0% out of the total population interviewed, 2 which is 1.0% had attained secondary education, while 14 (7%) were diploma holders and finally those that had attained university level were 4 (2.0%) implying that the sample of respondents was dominated by primary school pupils and people with diploma qualification.

-4.2 The Roles of Learning Resources and Ability
+4.2 The Roles of Learning Resources and English Language Ability

 The first instrument (questionnaire) was administered to the subjects personally by the researcher and their response rate was high.
-Out of the 14 questionnaires administered to the teachers and head teachers, all the 14 were returned and all were found useable for the study.
-Out of the 186 students used for the study, 100 were given questionnaires to respond to.
-All the 100 questionnaires administered on students were returned.
+Out of the 20 questionnaires administered to the teachers of English and head teachers, all the 20 were returned and all were found useable for the study.
+Out of the 180 English students used for the study, 100 were given questionnaires to respond to.
+All the 100 questionnaires administered to pupils were returned.
 Among the roles suggested by the respondents, they reflected the following in the table below.

-Table 5: The Roles of Learning Resources and ability
+Table 5 The Roles of Learning Resources and English language ability

-No. Roles of appropriate resources to Frequency Percentage learners 1.
+No. Roles of appropriate resources to learners Frequency Percentage 1.
 Motivate learners 55 27.5% 2.
 Build confidence and self esteem 30 15% 3.
 Cater for individual differences and support weak learners 05 2.5% 4.
-Interest learners and make learning funs 45 22.5% 5.
+Interest learners and make learning a fun 45 22.5% 5.
 Increase on skills and helps in problem solving 10 5% 6.
 Increase comprehension skills in reading and understanding spoken language.
 35 17.5% 7.
 It helps in improving practical skills as well as increase learners' involvement and participation.
 20 10% Total 200 100%